Country Profile: Papua New Guinea

 - Coastline: 5,152 km

-- Natural resources: Includes gold, copper, silver, natural gas and timber
+- Natural Resources: Includes gold, copper, silver, natural gas, timber, oil, and fisheries

 People and Society